theupdateframework/taps/candidate-tuf-versions.md

 structure for repositories.
 When a repository manager chooses to upgrade to a new major TUF spec version, they create a new directory on the repository named for the major version (for example 2.0.0).
-This directory will contain all metadata files for the new spec version, but not target files.
+This directory will contain all metadata files for the new spec version, but target files will remain in the parent directory to save space.
+The metadata files (in directories according to their spec version) can point to target files relative to the parent directory.
 After creating the directory, the repository creates and signs root, snapshot, timestamp, and top level targets metadata using the new TUF spec version and places these metadata files in the directory.
 The root file should be signed by both the new